GuitarML/Chameleon/README.md

 Re-creation of the LSTM inference model from [Real-Time Guitar Amplifier Emulation with Deep Learning](https://www.mdpi.com/2076-3417/10/3/766/htm)

+The [AI-GuitarAmpModelling](https://github.com/Alec-Wright/AI-GuitarAmpModelling) project was used to train the .json models.

 ## Build Instructions

 1. Clone or download this repository.